h12w/gspec/DESIGN.md

 major features to minor ones.

 ###Enhancing "go test"
-GSpec should not break but enhance existing features that "go test" provides:
+GSpec should not break any features that "go test" support, only enhancing them.

+####"go test" command
-* "go test" command is the only way to run tests.
+* "go test" command is the only way to run GSpec tests.
+* GSpec should try to be consistent with test flags that "go test" have.

+####Concurrency
-* Besides concurency at the level of test functions, GSpec should support concurency at the level of each expectation.
+Besides concurency at the level of test functions, GSpec should support concurency at the level of each expectation.

+####Table driven tests
+Though table driven tests are recommended by "go test" if possible.
+GSpec should also support table driven test cases.

+####Test organization
-* GSpec should be able to separate tests into multiple test functions/files.
+GSpec should be able to separate tests into multiple test functions/files.
-* GSpec should be able to output readable and helpful error messages.

 ###Test Case
 A test case needs running some code and verifying the result.
-Further, the code run by a test case can be usually seperated into 4 steps:
+Further, the code run by a test case can be usually seperated into 3 steps:

 * setup a test context
-* perform an action
-* verify the result
+* perform an action and verify the result
 * teardown the test context (optional)

+####Shared setup/teardown (BDD style)
-Some setup/teardown code might be shared between tests, so there are 4 cases:
+Sometimes setup/teardown is shared between test cases, so there are 4 situations:

 * setup before each test
 * teardown after each test
 * setup run once before all tests
 * teardown run once after all tests

-"go test" meet the requirement above by providing a way to define a test (test functions with specific signature).
-It is minimal yet flexible.
-It can support concurency at test function level easily.
-However, "go test" does nothing to help the developer with setup/teardown, devlopers have to figure out themselves.
+"go test" does nothing to help the developer with setup/teardown, devlopers have to figure out themselves.

 Traditional xUnit style testing frameworks implement each step above as virtual methods in a base class or interface.
 They do provide a complete solution,